ZeroDeth/derekkedziora.github.io/_posts/2016-10-25-learn-shortcuts.md

 ---
 #### Learning from Shortcuts
 **Lesson Objectives**
-1. Learn and use basic lexis related to design and user experience
+1. Learn and use basic lexis related to design and user experience   <br>
 2. Listen to a TED Talk in order to discuss the topic

 **Keywords**